 We are a team of ten students of North Medford High School, and four adult mentors.
 We formed this team in the spring of 2016.
 Our goal is to capture this magnificent event in real time video and to capture still images of this event during the two minutes of totality from 80,000-100,000 feet in the air.
 To accomplish this, we will utilize the greatest aviation tool known to man: weather balloons.
 With this vehicle, we will attach our instruments to it and send it flowing into the upper strata of the atmosphere where our cameras will have an unobstructed view of the action.

 “A spectacular and once in a life time event will occur in Oregon this August!”-Casey Custer (In reference to the eclipse)

-A total solar eclipse will take place on Monday, August 21, 2017.
+A total solar eclipse will take place on Monday, August 21, 2017, at 10:17 AM.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 It will be the first total solar eclipse visible from the southeastern United States since the solar eclipse of March 7, 1970.
-The next total solar eclipse after 2017 over Oregon will not happen until hundreds of years from now.
-This is the path in which you will be able to see the eclipse in its totality in August:
+The next total solar eclipse after 2017 over Oregon will not happen until 2169 AD.
+The eclipse will follow this path traveling from west to east at 2,400 mph.

-For New updates check out the recent post on the right side of the page.
-For older post you can search them up or check our archive.
+For new updates check out the recent post on the left side of the page.
+For older posts you can search them up or check our archive.